 Most of the people we help are based in the UK, and are residents in the country.
 But what happens when you are an expat living abroad?
 When you’re abroad, there’s a far greater chance that you won’t be protected by the same level of regulation as you would back in the UK.
 It’s this kind of environment that invariably leads to expats losing money through ill-advised financial schemes, most notably pension mis-selling.

-If you are an expat living abroad and are debating whether or not to take out a pension on advice of an advisor based in your country of residence then we really recommend you are extra careful before committing.
+If you are an expat living abroad and are debating whether or not to take out a pension on the advice of an advisor in your current country of residence, we advise you think twice and have a read of our blog.

-Our team have put together some questions which we recommend you ask your pensions adviser abroad whilst living as an expat.
+Our team has put together some questions which we recommend you ask your pensions adviser whilst living as an expat.
 Those questions are as follows.

 - Is the financial adviser regulated, and if so, by whom?

 - What financial advice does this regulation cover and allow for?

 - What investment protection does the regulation provide?

 - What are your qualifications and credentials, and can I check them against an official body?